S'pore cannot slacken in Covid-19 efforts, global cooperation is key: PM Lee

 "You cannot even make vaccines all by yourself.
 You do need not just the raw materials, but also the bottles, the bottle stoppers, all sorts of things which come from all around the world."

-He said he was happy that the current US administration is re-engaging with the World Trade Organisation (WTO), and urged the US to work multilaterally with more partners to establish trust and rules that apply to everyone.
+He said he was happy that the current US administration is re-engaging with the World Trade Organisation, and urged the US to work multilaterally with more partners to establish trust and rules that apply to everyone.

 "The WTO has weaknesses, but we should work together to remedy and strengthen the WTO, not to marginalise and cast it aside.